Trust & Safety

 We're not building a social network around your family's memories.
 The experience should feel calm and respectful, not optimized for clicks.

 EchoVault is about preserving stories in their own words, not pretending someone is still here.
-We keep boundaries explicit and avoid mystical claims.
+We keep boundaries explicit and avoid mystical or misleading claims.

 No surprise use

-If we ever introduce new features that change what's stored or how it's used, we will explain it plainly.
-Families shouldn't need a lawyer to understand the basics.
+If we ever introduce new features that change what is stored or how it is used, we will explain it plainly.
+Families should not need a lawyer to understand the basics.